cuthbertLab/music21/music21/doc/html/_sources/moduleBase.txt

 .. class:: DefinedContexts()

-    An object, stored within a Music21Object, that provides a collection of objects that may be contextually relevant.
+    An object, stored within a Music21Object, that stores references to a collection of objects that may be contextually relevant.
 Some of these objects are locations; these DefinedContext additional store an offset value, used for determining position within a Stream.
 DefinedContexts are one of many ways that context can be found; context can also be found through searching (using objects in DefinedContexts).
 All defined contexts are stored as dictionaries in a dictionary.
 The outermost dictionary stores objects